Preston-Landers/MoCA-setup-guide/README.md

 will help you avoid some of those pitfalls and get the most out of your MoCA setup.

+## Why MoCA?

+Do you get gigabit fiber to the home, but struggle with delivering all that speed to your endpoint devices such as PCs, laptops, game consoles, etc?
+Mesh WiFi networks are often a solution but can be expensive, and almost never deliver the kind of rock-solid low-latency connection needed for competitive gaming.
+MoCA uses your existing cable TV wiring to enable a very high performance local network without needing to run new ethernet cables through walls or ceilings.
+Even if many or most of your devices still use WiFi, you can often benefit by moving your most performance sensitive devices like PCs onto a wired network, freeing up WiFi bandwidth for other devices.

 ### What is MoCA?

 MoCA (Multimedia over Coax Alliance) allows you to create a high-speed ethernet